gomarcd/linktank/README.md

 ## Contribute

-To tinker with code, just clone downt he repo if you're up to that or head over to the [Wiki](https://github.com/gomarcd/linktank/wiki) and choose your adventure.
+To tinker with code, just clone down the repo if you're up to that or head over to the [Wiki](https://github.com/gomarcd/linktank/wiki) and choose your adventure.

 Any support here is always deeply appreciated too: